 Factored into the economics of running a gallery is time, such as time spent doing administrative tasks.
 The key to optimizing your gallery’s economy is less focus on admin and more time spent on sales.
 Admin tasks normally fall to a gallery assistant or intern.
 While this frees up a dealer’s schedule, it also inhibits those assistants or interns from helping with other, more pressing duties that make running a gallery easier.
 Dealers work several hours or even days to create and send out offers, and this doesn’t even include interruptions.
 If you can maximize the ability to get your offers out in 70–90% less time, you and your staff can do more things that contribute to your gallery reaching its goals, including interacting with current clients and connecting with new collectors.

 Dealers today don’t value their time as much as they should.
 They’re accustomed to overcompensating for the ways they do things instead of resorting to much easier and quicker methods.
-In order to economize your gallery you must use the most current technological practices, even if that means replacing your old ways for newer ones.
-Dealers are used to depending on their memory (which is fallible), keeping track of spreadsheets and checking invoices to monitor and nurture leads, but this method wastes time whenever you’re trying to draw up a new list of clients.
+In order to economize your gallery, you must use the most current technological practices, even if that means replacing your old ways with newer ones.
+Dealers are used to depending on their memory (which is fallible), keeping track of spreadsheets, and checking invoices to monitor and nurture leads, but this method wastes time whenever you’re trying to draw up a new list of clients.

 Selling art isn’t about working harder, it’s about working smarter.
 To be economically efficient, you must cultivate collector leads in a more productive manner.
 Art gallery software, specifically client management and inventory management tools within one platform allow you to save time, work shrewdly, and make more sales.
 You should be outside engaging and interacting with clients, not sitting behind your computer inputting leads that you remember from previous cocktail parties and art fairs, and manually contacting hundreds of collectors one at a time.